nextcloud/server/apps/user_ldap/tests/integration/readme.md

 2. The provided test script is executed.
 It also outputs results.
 3. stop.sh is executed to shut down OpenLDAP

+autotest.sh (after ensuring certain files are present) just invokes run-test.sh with specific test files.
+The procedure is like above. autotest.sh will stop immediately once a test fails.

 # Beware #

-This is quick solution for basically one test case.
-With expension this mechanism should be improved as well.

-It does not run automatically, unless you do it.
-No integration with any testing framework.
+There is no integration with any testing framework.

 exceptionOnLostConnection.php is not part of this mechanism.
 Read its source and run it isolated.
 While you're at it, port it :þ